COMP08011/fault-tolerant-kafka/README.md

 $ cp server.properties server-1.properties
 $ cp server.properties server-2.properties
 ```
-- Open `server-1.properties` in a text editor (e.g. atom)
+- Open `server-1.properties` in a text editor (e.g. gedit, run `gedit server-1.properties`)
 - Each broker will need a unique ID, so set `broker.id=1`
 - Since we're testing our cluster by running all the brokers on a single node (our VM), we'll need to give them unique TCP port numbers to listen on:
   - uncomment the line starting with `listeners=`, and set the port number to 9093, i.e.. `listeners=PLAINTEXT://:9093`
-- Set `log.dirs` to point to the first of the two new logs folders you created, i.e.  `log.dirs=/C/Users/comp08011/dev/kafka-2.5.0/logs-1`
+- Set `log.dirs` to point to the first of the two new logs folders you created, i.e.  `log.dirs=/home/comp08011/dev/kafka-2.5.0/logs-1`
 - Configure the second broker by opening `server-2.properties` in the text editor.
 You'll update the same fields, but giving them unique values, as follows:
 ```
 broker.id=2
 listeners=PLAINTEXT://:9094
-log.dirs=/C/Users/comp08011/dev/kafka-2.5.0/logs-2
+log.dirs=/home/comp08011/dev/kafka-2.5.0/logs-2
 ```

 ### Running Additional Brokers
-- Open a new cmder tab or pane (you can make a new pane in the current tab by splitting it)
+- Open a new terminal tab or pane (you can make a new pane in the current tab by splitting it)
 - Start a new Kafka broker, passing in one of the new config files we just set up:
 ```
-.\bin\windows\kafka-server-start.bat config\server-1.properties
+./bin/kafka-server-start.sh config/server-1.properties
 ```
-- In another new cmder tab/pane start another new brokerusing the other config file:
+- In another new terminal tab/pane start another new brokerusing the other config file:
 ```
-.\bin\windows\kafka-server-start.bat config\server-2.properties
+./bin/kafka-server-start.sh config/server-2.properties
 ````
 In the logs output you should see the Kafka brokers running and outputting their ids:
 ```